-In this section and the next section, we derive a priori $C^2$ estimates for strictly locally convex solutions $u$ to the Dirichlet problem \eqref{eqn10} with $u \geq \underline{u}$ in $\Omega_{\epsilon}$.
-By Evans-Krylov theory \cite{Evans,Krylov}, a constant rank theorem, classical continuity method and degree theory (see \cite{Li89}) we prove the existence of a strictly locally convex solution to \eqref{eqn10}.
+In this section and the next section, we derive a priori $C^2$ estimates for strictly locally convex solution $u$ to the Dirichlet problem \eqref{eqn10} with $u \geq \underline{u}$ in $\Omega_{\epsilon}$.
+By Evans-Krylov theory \cite{Evans,Krylov}, classical continuity method and degree theory (see \cite{Li89}) we prove the existence of a strictly locally convex solution to \eqref{eqn10}.
 Higher-order regularity then follows from classical Schauder theory.